 It's also challenging.
 There can be someone who think they know everything, and it’s a challenge to get them to think and see and understand that they don't.

-I believe this is a bit individual because each person learn something different.
-It depends, some people learn a lot about climate change, some people learn about poverty in the UK, India or countries in Africa.
+It's not so easy to give examples because I believe this is individual because each person learns something different.
+Some people learn a lot about climate change, some people learn about poverty in the UK, India or countries in Africa.
 And maybe some don’t learn anything because they don’t want to.
 Some people learn about teamwork - it’s individual.
 Each student comes with different background and knowledge and experience, and that is why it’s not just the students who learn something, but also me - I have the opportunity to learn new things from them.

 What are the most important things the students should learn during the Gaia course?